 We landed at SLC, picked up our SUV at the airport and drove into the city dwarfed at the foothills of the mighty Wasatch and Oquirrh mountain ranges.
 It was here we found the choices of bars and restaurants to be one of the biggest surprises and had a lovely dinner with a glass of the local brew by just wandering around downtown.

-However there is such a thing as the Zion Curtain and that is a law whereby spirits cannot be prepared on the bar in front of you, but the barman must make it “behind the curtain” lest a young person see how it is made and be led astray.
+However there is such a thing as the Zion Curtain and that is a law whereby spirits cannot be mixed on the bar in front of you, but the barman must make it “behind the curtain” lest a young person see how it is made and be led astray.
+Wine and beer is ok to be poured in front of the innocents though 😀

-Day 3 – SLC to Park City: 40 minutes
+Day 3 – Drive SLC to Park City: 40 minutes

-Park City is the closest ski field to SLC.
+Park City is an old mining town and the closest ski field to SLC and exciting thing is they became the first city in the US to offer e-bikes to get around!
 In summer Main Street is quiet but its quaint shops are open for business.
 Even the chair lifts are operating to take walkers, hikers and photographers up to see the views.
 Summer activities and live events ensure Park City’s economy stays afloat in the summer and with the Tanger outlet mall just off the highway and the Utah Olympic Park open year round for visitors to ride a bob sled with a pro driver or watch the US ski team practice their stunts into a giant swimming pool, there’s plenty of things to keep you busy.

 High West Whisky Bar came highly recommended and in fact, even in summer, we had to put our names down for dinner.
+In winter you can ski right up to the door.
 My husband did the whisky float while I stuck with a red wine after our expensive steak dinner.
 We splashed out!

-Days 4 and 5 – Park City to Zion National Park: 5 hours
+Days 4 and 5 – Drive Park City to Zion National Park: 5 hours

 You don’t need a great level of fitness to hike the Narrows through the slow moving, and sometimes barely trickling, river.
 You can also go as far as you like and turn around whenever you wish.
 What I would advise is that you rent the proper wet weather boots from Zion Outfitter, where you get your tickets and enter the park, as you will want good rubber soles, and add a walking pole too!

 You’ll see children galloping up stream like gazelles but if you don’t want to land on your bottom, get the boots!
-It’s an easy walk for the most part but water can get up to knee/thigh high.
-We started at 8am, took a picnic lunch (purchased snacks etc next to Zion Outfitter) and water, and came out about 1pm.
+It’s an easy walk for the most part but water can get up to knee/thigh high (for a sneaky pee) in parts.
+We started at 8am, took a picnic lunch (made up of snacks purchased next to Zion Outfitter) and water, and came out about 1pm.

 Again you can hike, stroll or sight see for as long or as little as you wish (read my Bryce Canyon post here >>).
 There is a bus from the town that takes you to various viewpoints and hiking trails.
 If you’re super sporty you can run the Navajo Loop with an app and try and beat the fastest in the world.
 If you’re like me you’ll head down that way only to realise that it’s a steep ascent so end up taking the longer but less steep circuit of Queens Garden Trail, named for the hoodoo which bears an uncanny resemblance to Queen Victoria.

-There are a few souvenir shops and places to get an ice cream or have dinner.
+There are a few fun souvenir shops and places to get an ice cream or have dinner.

-Pillow time: We stayed at Bryce Canyon Grand and were grateful for their coin operated laundry.
+Where to stay at Bryce Canyon: We stayed at Bryce Canyon Grand and were grateful for their coin operated laundry as by now we’d accumulated a fair bit of stinky washing!
 It’s located just a walk away from the fun and oh-so-American Ebenezer’s Bar and Grill, where we rocked up for dinner in the huge hall and entertainment on stage by way of a hoe-down band for some rawhide music and real hide food!

-Day 7 – Salt Lake City: 4 hours
+Day 7 – Drive back to Salt Lake City: 4 hours

 Today is really just a driving day back to SLC.
 It’s four hours of long flat roads with a few truck stops to pull in at and grab a burger or a packet of jerky.